Ship of Destiny: Plot summary

 Much of Bingtown has been destroyed after the night of the Satrap's disappearance.
 Factions in Bingtown struggle against each other even as they hold off the invading Chalcedeans.
-Ronica Vestrit comes to accept that Bingtown must turn away from its traditions in order to survive.
-She clashes with Serilla, the companion to the Satrap who has assumed his authority, seeking to protect herself.
+Ronica Vestrit comes to accept that Bingtown must turn away from its traditions to survive.
+She clashes with Serilla, the companion to the Satrap who has assumed his authority to protect herself.
 With the help of Rache, a slave, Ronica seeks to unite the Old Traders, New Traders, Three Ships folk, and the ex-slave Tattooed to form a new, independent order in Bingtown.

 In the Rain Wilds, Tintaglia, the dragon freed by Reyn and Selden, saves them from the ruins of the underground city.
 Malta is stranded in a boat with the Satrap floating down the Rain Wild River.
 They are rescued by a Chalcedean ship.
 Malta ensures their survivals by influencing the Satrap's behavior.
-Believing Malta dead, the Vestrits and some Rain Wilders return to Bingtown, where they help negotiate a united Bingtown.
-Tintaglia is determined to rescue her kind from extinction, but she finds the landscape changed and must appeal to the humans for help.
+The Vestrits and some Rain Wilders return to Bingtown, where they help negotiate a united Bingtown.
+Tintaglia is determined to rescue her kind from extinction.
 She defeats the Chalcedean warships and proposes an alliance with the Bingtowners.
 Reyn and Selden are changed by their connection to the dragon, becoming like the ancient Elderlings.
 Reyn agrees to help Tintaglia on the condition that she helps him find Malta.

 On Vivacia, Wintrow recovers from his contact with the serpent She Who Remembers.
 He now knows liveships are created from the cocoons of dead dragons.
 When Vivacia learns this, she is so distraught that she flees inside herself.
 She reawakes with the memories of a conniving dragon named Bolt.
 Bolt bargains with Kennit: she communicates Kennit's orders to the serpents in exchange for Kennit eventually letting the ship guide the serpents up the Rain Wild River.
 With the serpents serving him, Kennit's power grows.
 Etta secretly aims to become pregnant with his child, while Wintrow grows to love Etta.